 The National Ocean Economics Program provides the methodological approach and data that informs the center’s research.
 The National Ocean Economics Program website has attracted thousands of users from all sectors of the economy, and nations around the world.
 It offers the most current and accurate time series economic data on trends along the U.S. coast, Great Lakes, and coastal waters.
 It is also a public source of information for ocean natural resource production and values, ports, cargo and shipping, federal ocean expenditures, and, most recently, data on the emerging Arctic economy, mariculture, and offshore renewable energy.

 Policies and practices affecting sustainable ocean and coastal resource management decisions should be informed by the perspectives and tools of economics and based on reliable, consistent, and comprehensive data.
 Our research focuses on two areas—the “Blue Economy” as an organizing framework for deriving wealth from the oceans on a sustainable basis and the economics of climate change adaptation in coastal regions.
-Below are some examples of the impacts of our work.

 We celebrate policy successes where our contribution was one of many factors in sound economic and environmental outcomes.
 Our economic data has helped to increase federal funding for ocean research, reverse U.S. policy allowing offshore oil drilling in the Atlantic, and support the consideration of a new National Marine Sanctuary spanning 140 miles of California coastline.